 Why Do We Even Need Sleep?

 I mean what logical or biological reason could you come up for why we need to lay flat for eight hours a night.
 Add to that the fact that we have to be unconscious for all of it.
 Some people think it helps us save energy, but the amount saved is comparable to a slice of toast.
+Some other people think we don’t even need sleep.
 So here’s two leading theories on why bodies need sleep.

 It helps us create memories